USDT vs USDC: Which Stablecoin Is Better For You?

 How Much Does It Cost To Send USDC?

-The cost of sending USDC depends mainly on the wallet and cryptocurrency exchange you are using.
-The average fee to send USDC ranges from 0.1% to 0.15% of the amount you’re transferring.
+The cost of sending USDC depends mainly on the wallet and cryptocurrency exchange you use.
+The average fee ranges from 0.1% to 0.15% of the amount you’re transferring.

 Which Stablecoin Should You Use?